 - Only then are they allowed to sit for the IBPS Clerk Main exam.

-- The Prelims and Mains both are completely objective tests and there is no descriptive type questions in the IBPS Clerk exam.
+- The Prelims and Mains both are completely objective tests, and there are no descriptive type questions in the IBPS Clerk exam.

 - The total time allotted for the exam is 1 hour.

 Candidates preparing for IBPS Clerk 2020 must go through IBPS Clerk Syllabus for a better understanding of the exam.

 Candidates can refer to the bank exam syllabus for the detailed section-wise syllabus for all bank exams.

 IBPS Clerk Exam Pattern for Mains

 - The IBPS Clerk Mains Exam Pattern consists of one paper divided into four sections.

 - The questions are of objective multiple choice type.